As Steve Jobs introduces the new $499

 In any other context, the Mac mini would be the belle of the ball.
 But at Macworld Expo, it was upstaged by the tiny iPod shuffle, which costs as little as $99 and weighs less than an ounce.

 I wouldn’t be surprised if there’s a backlash against the iPod shuffle from the usual chorus of second-guessers (the same folks who thought the iPod mini was doomed to fail).
 After all, the iPod shuffle has no display and holds only a few hundred songs.

 But consider this: If you want a pretty interface and a big collection of music, Apple has a few other products you may have heard of—the iPod photo, the iPod, and the iPod mini.
 The iPod shuffle is a different beast, designed for people who want to have an ultrasmall, ultra-inexpensive player that lets them take along a respectable slice of their music collection.

 Realistically, how many songs do you play in an average iPod session?
 For me, using Apple’s assumption of four minutes per song (no prog-rock epics for Steve Jobs), the number is 15, because I usually listen to my iPod for about an hour at a time.
-The only time I’ve listened to more than 100 songs in one sitting was during a
+The only time I’ve listened to more than 100 songs in one sitting was during a very long car trip.

 The large iPod lets you take your entire collection along for the ride and select your tunes to suit your fancy.
 But are there times when 300 songs would be enough to get me through a bus ride or a walk to the grocery store?
 Absolutely.
 And that’s what the iPod shuffle is for.